-- There is a lot of information to review

-- I've prepared a very thorough outline

-- First, a couple of questions for the class to help me gauge things...
+- There is a lot of information to review - First, a couple of questions for the class to help me gauge things...

 Some questions...

 - How many of you have been aboard out of sight of land? - How many of you have been underway through the night? - Anyone have experience with modern navigation electronics? - How many have your own boat? - Anyone have a Captains license?